mentat-collective/Mafs.cljs/resources/mafs/clerk/README.md

 clojure -Ttools install io.github.seancorfield/deps-new '{:git/tag "v0.4.13"}' :as new
 ```

-Then create a project using the `clerk-utils/custom` template:
+Then create a project using the `mafs/clerk` template:

 ```
 clojure -Sdeps '{:deps {io.github.mentat-collective/mafs.cljs {:git/tag "v0.2.0"}}}' \
 -Tnew create \
 :template mafs/clerk \
-:name myusername/my-notebook-project
+:name myusername/my-mafs-project
 ```

 > **Note**
 > The `:name` argument should match the GitHub slug (ie,
 > `org_name/project_name`) where you expect to host the project.
 The above
-> command will create a new project in the folder `my-notebook-project` in the
+> command will create a new project in the folder `my-mafs-project` in the
 > directory where you run the command.

 The generated project will contains more guides and information in its
 `README.md` and in the generated Clerk notebook.

-See the [Project Template documentation
-section](https://clerk-utils.mentat.org/#project-template) for more details
-about this template.

 ## Template Keyword Options